Discover top guides, trends, tips and expertise from AIO Writers

 Providing valuable content on popular topics that users are interested in is a great way to improve engagement on your site.

-There is a huge difference when searching on Google for “china”.
-How in the world does Google know I am searching for “bone china” and not the country?
+When I search for “china” in Google, how in the world does Google know I’m searching for plates and not the country?

-When search engines try to decipher my search queries, they may return results about China when I’m actually looking for information on tableware.
+When search engines try to decipher my search queries, they may indeed return results about China, the country, when I’m actually looking for information on tableware.

-Targeting specific locations, times, and apps in your keywords and long-tail phrases can greatly increase your chances of reaching more users on mobile devices.
+Targeting specific locations, times, and apps in your keywords and long-tail phrases can greatly increase your chances of reaching more users — especially those on mobile devices, whose searches are most often tied to place, time, and circumstance.

 When coming up with your keywords, use what users are searching for and what they’re clicking on.